victormking/credit_union_growth/README.md

 - **accounts** & **transactions** → financial behavior
 - **member_events** → digital activity
 - **campaigns** & **campaign_touch** → marketing engagement

 ---

-## 🧭 Overview

-This project simulates the **data analytics workflow of a Credit Union Growth Strategy team** — analyzing member acquisition, engagement, and retention using SQL inside **DuckDB**.

-It demonstrates a full **end-to-end analytical process**, from raw CSV ingestion to engineered views, KPI tracking, business insights, and export-ready results.

-The dataset mimics a real-world **member lifecycle and campaign effectiveness environment**, similar to how a marketing analytics or growth team at a financial institution (like Meritrust Credit Union) would operate.

----